 In Krikorian’s first year at the helm of the Seminole program, FSU established new records for overall wins, winning percentage, fewest losses, most ACC wins, the best ACC winning percentage and longest win streak both in and out of the conference.
 Krikorian’s 2005 squad was the first in school history to reach 20 wins and they matched the highest finish ever by an FSU team in ACC play as they tied for second.
 He led Florida State to a school-record seven wins over NSCAA top 25 teams and for the first time in program history, FSU spent a month ranked among the nation’s top 10 teams in every soccer poll.

 Krikorian took a Seminole team that was eliminated in the first round of the NCAA Tournament in 2004 and led them to the College Cup the very next season.
 He was just the sixth coach in the history of DI women’s soccer to lead his team to the national semifinals in his first season at a school.
-At the time, FSU was one of six schools that had gone to the College Cup under the direction of two different coaches.
+At the time, FSU was one of six schools who had gone to the College Cup under the direction of two different coaches.

 For his efforts, Krikorian was honored both regionally and nationally in his first season.
 He was named the first ACC Coach of the Year in Seminole soccer history, the 2005 Soccer America National Coach of the Year, the 2005 Soccer Buzz National Coach of the Year, Soccer Buzz’s Southeast Region Coach of the Year and the NSCAA’s South Region Coach of the Year.